As you learned in a previous lesson, there are two important aspects of biology and genetics:

 A recessive gene is a gene that will only be expressed when it's paired with another recessive gene.
 In other words, it will be expressed when it doesn't have a dominant gene paired with it.

-This is a little bit tricky to understand, so a lot of geneticists use a system called a Punnett square, which organizes the information in order to show when certain characteristics are going to be expressed, and when they are not.
+This is a little bit tricky to understand, so a lot of geneticists use a system called a Punnett square.
+A Punnett Square organizes the information to show when certain characteristics are going to be expressed, and when they are not.

 Most characteristics in genetics are polygenetic, meaning that there are lots of genes working together to express that characteristic.